 The vaccine is administered across three different types of site: Hospital Hubs, Local Vaccination Services and large Vaccination Centres.
 In total, we have 11 sites offering the vaccine.

-Hospital Hubs: We have three sites, Queen’s Medical Centre, King’s Mill Hospital and Nottingham City Hospital.
+Hospital Hubs: We have two sites, Queen’s Medical Centre, King’s Mill Hospital.

 Local Vaccination Services: We now have seven sites live, these sites are: